-For more information on CarePatterns® programs, call toll-free 1-800/227-3728.

-Travel benefit/services overseas

-We have entered into an agreement with Lifeguard Emergency Travel, Inc. (Lifeguard) to provide Plan members and their eligible dependents with a travel assistance program.
-If you or a family member becomes sick or injured while traveling more than 100 miles away from home you can call Lifeguard 24-hours-a-day, 7 days a week from anywhere in the world for assistance.
+The Lab Card does not cover: lab tests ordered during a hospital stay, lab work needed on an emergency (STAT) basis and time sensitive lab tests such as fertility testing, bone marrow studies and spinal fluid tests.
+Lab Card also does not cover x-rays, imaging tests (e.g., CAT scans, MRI scans), mammography, dental work or lab testing processed by another lab testing company.
+For Lab Card services, please call toll-free 1-800/646-7788 or go to the Lab Card website at: www.labcard.com.
+Travel benefit/services overseas The Plan has an agreement with Lifeguard Emergency Travel, Inc. (Lifeguard) to provide Plan members and their eligible dependents with a travel assistance program.
+If you or a family member becomes sick or injured while traveling more than 100 miles away from home, you can call Lifeguard 24-hours-a-day, 7-days a week from anywhere in the world for assistance.
 You may call toll-free at 1-888/965-9500 or collect at 1-817/416-4960 when you are outside the toll-free calling area.